40843245/Game_Development/Unity/Build Project/Build Project.md

  ### Required modules
  #### Android

-      Android SDK
+      Android SDK ,
-      Android JDK
+      Android JDK ,
       Android NDK
+      etc

+ You can manually to install the required module, but you can adopt a simpler way -- install them with Unity Editor and NO NOTHING.

  For the list of corresponding packages and modules, see the references in Additional Reference section.

 ## Step
 The main steps: